Best PC Build Under 3000

 A GPU like this is only attainable with a large budget, and it is going to be worth every penny.
 It can support up to 4 different monitors at one time, HDMI 2.0, and even virtual reality.
 There is literally nothing that this graphics card can’t handle.

 It includes access to a number of different programs, including GPU Tweak II to monitor performance, Game Booster, Quantum Cloud, WT Fast, and X Split Game Caster.
+All this alongside nVidia G Sync technology and you’ll be blasting through games.

 As well you will be able to use Aura Sync to customize the RGB lighting.
 There are many different ways to make the LED lighting unique, and you can even set it to your favorite music.